Eran707/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr Eran Frank Shorer is a medical doctor and computational neuroscientist working at the Brain Health Group, Department of Neurology/Neurosurgery at Johns Hopkins University.
-His research focus is on computational approaches to understanding and treating neurological & psychiatric disorders by combining methods from data-science, biophysics, and electrical/biomedical engineering.
-He envisions a world where brain-computer interfaces drastically improve his patients' outcomes.
+I am a medical doctor and computational neuroscientist working in the Brain Health Group, Department of Neurology/Neurosurgery at Johns Hopkins University.
+I see a health system where the poor outcomes arising from many neurological and psychiatric disorders are treated by adopting novel approaches from data-science, biophysics, and electrical/biomedical engineering.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.